deya-eldeen/blog/_posts/post/2021-11-14-swift-variables-and-constants.md

 ## Why Use Constants?

-Constants in `Swift` are more than just a way to store unchangeable data.
+Constants in Swift are more than just a way to store unchangeable data.
 They offer several advantages:
 1. **Safety**: By marking a value as constant, you prevent accidental modifications, which can lead to bugs and unintended behavior in your program.
 2. **Performance**: Constants can be optimized by the compiler for better performance.
 Since their values don’t change, the compiler can make assumptions that lead to faster code execution.

 ## Mutability in Objective-C vs. Swift

-Swift’s clear distinction between `let` and `var` is a marked improvement over `Objective-C`, where mutability is less explicit.
-In `Objective-C`, immutability is often enforced through class hierarchies (e.g., `NSString` vs. `NSMutableString`) rather than syntax.
+Swift’s clear distinction between `let` and `var` is a marked improvement over Objective-C, where mutability is less explicit.
+In Objective-C, immutability is often enforced through class hierarchies (e.g., `NSString` vs. `NSMutableString`) rather than syntax.
 This can lead to confusion, as the mutability of an object isn’t always immediately apparent from its declaration.

 ```objective-c
 NSString *constName = @"John";